 Outstanding cash rewards, bonus opportunities, and nice perks — all without an annual fee — put the Wells Fargo Cash Wise Visa card on the list as the top no annual fee card.

-- 0% intro APR for 12 months on purchases and balance transfers (fees apply), then a 16.24% – 28.24% variable APR; balance transfers made within 120 days qualify for the intro rate and fee.
+- 0% intro APR for 12 months on purchases and on qualifying balance transfers (fees apply), then a 16.24% – 28.24% variable APR; balance transfers made within 120 days qualify for the intro rate and fee.

 - Earn unlimited 1.5% cash rewards on purchases.